Our School

 … Recognizing relationships between disciplines and contexts to bring learning from one area into others.

-• The Wednesday Enrichment Program permits students to make many connections across the various disciplines.
+- The Wednesday Program permits students to make many connections across the various disciplines.

 Spirit of Inquiry